aregtech/areg-sdk/README.md

 ### Integrate for development

 Firstly, [clone the sources](#clone-sources) properly.
-To output compiled binaries in desired location, set these parameters if compile with `cmake` or `make`:
+To output compiled binaries in desired location, set these parameters when compile with `cmake` or `make`:
 - **AREG_OUTPUT_BIN** -- Change the default output folder of compiled shared libraries and executables.
 - **AREG_OUTPUT_LIB** -- Change the default output folder of compiled static libraries.

-Other parameters like AREG library type, compiler, build type, etc., are described in the appropriate `user` configuration files:
+Other parameters like compiler, library type, build type, etc., are described in the appropriate `user` configuration files:
 - For builds with `cmake`, in the [conf/cmake/user.cmake](./conf/cmake/user.cmake) file.
 - For builds with `make`, in the [conf/make/user.mk](./conf/make/user.mk) file.
 - For builds with `MSBuild`, in the [conf/msvc/user.props](./conf/msvc/user.props) file.